Skip to main content

 14. Who is Nicka Smith?

-There are many genealogical & historical societies, libraries, and archives, that have Youtube videos regarding genealogy.
+There are many genealogical & historical societies, libraries, and archives that have YouTube videos regarding genealogy.
 However, I didn't put the BIG 5 genealogy companies in because many people know about them, and I wanted a wide-range list for you to explore and see what each channel has to offer.

 Webinars & Seminars